zzzeek/openmoxie/MoxieOverview.md

 ## Keys

 * provided_schedule - a list of module_ids with or without content_ids
+* wake_module - the module ID for an alternate wakeup module (needs all wakeup content IDs)
 * chat_request - the module/content ID when user asks "moxie let's chat"
 * end_of_session - a block describing what to do when the schedule is done, where you do the `end_module` followed by `chat_count` of the `chat_module` before being forced to sleep
 * generate - rules to automatically extend the schedule